Introduction: Middle School Heart Valve Model Testing Apparatus

 Chris Skilton, Seattle & King County Public Health

-To view and download the entire unit, including a comprehensive summary, lesson plans, presentations, and assessments, please view the WABS site here: <link coming soon!>
+To view and download the entire unit, including a comprehensive summary, lesson plans, presentations, and assessments, please download the .ZIP file from the WABS site here: Heart Valve Archive

 Step 1: Purchase the Components